 In this range, our queen kicker isn’t doing quite so good.
 In fact, we’re almost twenty percent in terms of odds.
 We’re still doing well enough, though, and we’re going to be able to stay in.

-Now the turn is going to be a two of clubs.
+Now the turn is going to be:

 If our opponent bets out, we know that he’s probably got a high pair or an ace/jack combo.
 This means we probably need to think about folding because we’re probably behind – we don’t have anything useful to do here, it all depends on your read, how tight is he?